Mansell Richard James: War service

-James was living in Watford, Ontario when he enlisted in the Royal Flying Corps, and was commissioned as a temporary second lieutenant on 22 September 1917.
+James was living in Watford, Ontario, when he enlisted in the Royal Flying Corps, and was commissioned as a temporary second lieutenant on 22 September 1917.
 After the completion of his training, he was posted to No. 45 Squadron in Italy on 12 February 1918 as a Sopwith Camel pilot.
 On 3 June 1918, he scored his first aerial triumph, destroying an enemy Albatros D.V over Feltre.
 Four days later, he destroyed two Albatros D.IIIs, one over San Marino and the other over Colicella.
 His next two victories over Albatros D.Vs that he destroyed east of Feltre on 20 July made him an ace.

 On 5 August 1918, he destroyed the only reconnaissance plane of his career, an AEG.
 The next day, he sent down two Albatros D.Vs over Segusino and destroyed a third.
 On the last day of August, he rounded out his victory string by destroying two Albatros D.Vs near Arsiero.

-On 23 September 1918, Lieutenant James was promoted to temporary captain, and in November 1918 was awarded Distinguished Flying Cross, with the following citation:
+On 23 September 1918, Lieutenant James was promoted to temporary captain, and in November 1918 was awarded the Distinguished Flying Cross, with the following citation: